 Bookseller, librarian and reviewer response to the list has been quite marvellous and a wonderful reminder that in the UK we have a huge community of people who all want the same thing – more people to read, to read more, and to love reading.

 About the books...

 The Picture Squirrels bring together beloved authors and fabulous illustrators in a series of picture books for anyone who's nuts about stories – with the added bonus of a cluster of special features designed to support families who are yet to crack the reading habit.

-Michael Morpurgo Illustrated by Ross Collins
+Author: Michael Morpurgo Illustrator: Ross Collins

 One of an innovative series of dyslexia-friendly picture books which feature accessible fonts, strong contrast, good spacing and uncluttered layout to ensure accessibility for all, including parents with reading difficulties.